All Articles

 Organize your sales pipeline with Streak

-Streak allows you to create sales pipelines in just minutes with ready-to-use templates and easy set-up.
-Have a highly-specific sales process?
-Create your own pipeline with custom stages, fields and styling.
+Streak allows sales professionals to create pipelines in minutes with ready-to-use templates and easy set-up.
+Have a highly specific sales process?
+Create your own pipeline with custom stages, fields, and styling.

-a screenshot of Streak's pipeline templates with a sales pipeline template being shown
+Streak's pipeline templates with a sales template being shown

 Streak integrates directly with Gmail, so you can add emails and contacts to each lead in your pipeline right from your inbox.
 If you've been using spreadsheets to manage your sales data, you can import them directly to Streak with our importer tool.

-Start a free trial of Streak today to learn more about sales pipelines in Gmail.
+Get started with a free trial of Streak today to learn more about effectively using sales pipelines in Gmail.

 We're hiring